nk-gears/personal-blog/content/pages/me.md

 I’m Nirmal, Web and Software Enthusiast living in Chennai.
 I am independent Freelancer designing and architecting solutions for Cloud.

+I am also documenting all the Knowledge gained through Reading, Learning and Exploring till these days.
+Please checkout here [wiki](https://wiki.nkdews.me)

 ## Currently Using

 - **Computer:** MacBook Pro 2012